kaityo256/xbyak_aarch64_handson/README.md

 svint32_t va = svld1_s32(svptrue_b32(), a.data() + s);
 ```

-We prepare a temporaly variable `svint32_t vr` to store the value of `va` divided by 3.
+We prepare a temporary variable `svint32_t vr` to store the value of `va` divided by 3.
 The function for integer division is `svdiv_s32_z`.

 ```cpp
 svint32_t vr;
 vr = svdiv_s32_z(tp, va, v3);
 ```

 We next multiply by 3.
-The mfunction for ultiplication of integers is `svmul_s32_z`.
+The function for multiplication of integers is `svmul_s32_z`.

 ```cpp
 vr = svmul_s32_z(tp, vr, v3);